 • Application fee, in the form of one money order or certified bank check, payable to the Embassy of Sweden.

 • Additional document(s) depending on reason to visit.
 Please contact the Embassy for more information.

 • Please contact the Embassy to schedule an appointment.

 How much does it cost?

-Application fees can be found in the Service Fees list.
+Application fees can be found in the list of service fees.

 As soon as all the documents have been received your case will be forwarded to the Swedish Migration Agency.

 For processing time, please visit the Swedish Migration Agency´s website.